-During the early part of 2019, TAC welcomed many new members and also, worked on sharing feedback for the process of utilizing Children's Emergency Services (CES) to ensure a smoother flow.
+During the early part of 2019, TAC welcomed many new members and also worked on sharing feedback for the process of utilizing Children's Emergency Services (CES) to ensure a smoother flow.
 Teens also provided feedback on Virtual Doctor's Appointments and how it may help (or hinder) the care of the patient to be seen virtually.
 Most recently, the TAC listened to a talk from Dr. Kao, GI, on the process of advancing schooling through medical school to MD to PhD by learning about his career path from UCLA to the University of Michigan.
 KIDS Michigan also worked to support a program that helps to teach future doctors empathy, compassion, and insight into living with a chronic condition.
-Read more here:

 Late in 2018, the KIDS Michigan team held a learning session focused on Music Therapy for in-patients through Michigan Medicine’s C.S.
 Mott Hospital, Ann Arbor, Michigan, USA.
-The KIDS Michigan event was inspired by the attendance of three youth members, Reece Ohmer, Olivia Ohmer and Emily Sedowitz, at the 2018 iCAN Research & Advocacy Summit in which young people learned from guest speaker, Brian Smith, a visiting lecture in Music Therapy at Goldsmiths College, Napier University, Trinity College of Music and Thrathclyde University.
-Brian is managing director of Inscape Therapies, which provides a music therapy service throughout the west and central belt of Scotland.
+The KIDS Michigan event was inspired by the attendance of three youth members, Reece Ohmer, Olivia Ohmer, and Emily Sedowitz, at the 2018 iCAN Research & Advocacy Summit in which young people learned from guest speaker, Brian Smith, a visiting lecture in Music Therapy at Goldsmiths College, Napier University, Trinity College of Music and Strathclyde University.
+Brian is the managing director of Inscape Therapies, which provides a music therapy service throughout the west and central belt of Scotland.
 The goal of Music Therapy are non-musical (such as ‘to increase expressive language or ‘to improve gross motor skills‘) with an emphasis on improving the health of pediatric patients through the following: gross motor/physical skills, communication skills, social/emotional skills, cognitive/academic skills, and sensory skills.